amgarton47/CS62data-structures/HexAPawn_Assignment/project/README.md

 the board configuration is a win for the opponent.
 If not, the player makes a move based on what type of player it is.
 After making a move, you should then call the opponents play method.

-You will have to think carefully about how the `Player` classes interact with the `GameTree` class this should inform what methods and instance variables you include in the `GameTree` class.
-You can also create a main method inside each `Player` class where you create two players and have them play a game this will help you debug your code.
+You will have to think carefully about how the `Player` classes interact with the `GameTree` class; this should inform what methods and instance variables you include in the `GameTree` class.
+You are also encouraged to create a main method inside each `Player` class where you create two players and have them play a game.
+This will help you debug your code.

 ## Grading